Conservation laws in classical Poisson field theories: Lie-Poisson gauge theory

 In this section, we briefly review the structure of Lie-algebraic Poisson electrodynamics.
-The first requirement in the construction of the theory is a manifold ${\cal M}$ equipped with a Poisson bracket structure, which implies that the star product of smooth functions $f(x)$ and $g(x)$ on ${\cal M}$ encodes the NC geometry of the space \cite{Kontsevich}
+The first requirement in the construction of the theory is a manifold ${\cal M}$ equipped with a Poisson bracket structure, which implies that the star product of smooth functions $f(x)$ and $g(x)$ on ${\cal M}$ encodes the NC geometry \cite{Kontsevich}

 and the Poisson bracket defined by